omercankoc/swift-handbook/Fundamental/ControlFlow.md

 0 1 2 3 4 5 6 7 8 9
 ```

-- Get values by start index in Array.
+- Start Index in Array
 ```swift
 for index in base[2...]{
     print(index)